Scheme of Delegation

-This Scheme of Delegation is granted by the Board of Trustees to all schools which have ‘Earned Autonomy’.
-The Trustees will withdraw this delegation or part of it if there is significant concern supported by robust data around the actual or predicated outcome for pupils, the safety and welfare of pupils or the financial stability of the School.
+This Scheme of Delegation is granted by the Board of Trustees and the Trustees will withdraw this delegation or part of it if there is significant concern supported by robust data around the actual or predicted outcomes for pupils, the safety and welfare of pupils or the financial stability of the School.

 The Board of Trustees

-The Board of Trustees is the statutory Governing Body for all schools within the Trust but will delegate according to the provisions set out in the Trust Articles and this Scheme of Delegation.
+The Board of Trustees is the statutory Governing Body for all schools within the Trust but will delegate according to the provisions set out in the Trust Articles and the Scheme of Delegation.
 Only the Board of Trustees can take decisions on the delegation of powers, including the establishment of Local Governing Bodies or committees, the approval of terms of reference, the appointment of governors (with the exception of elected parent or staff governors and Diocesan/Foundation representatives on Church School Local Governing Bodies).
-The Board of Trustees will also review the terms of reference, constitution and membership of any Local Governing Body, committee or sub-committee annually.

 Local Governing Bodies